A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: The spatio-temporal statistical structure of a turbulent velocity field, and its continuous formulation on the whole space

-where $D_2$ is given by \eqref{eq:RelD2VelVariance}.
+Consequently, using the limiting value of $\sigma_\nu^2$ as $\nu\to 0$ as expressed in \eqref{eq:VarianceFromPSD} and the parameterization of the longitudinal PSD provided in \eqref{eq:ModelPSD1dLong} and recalling that $\eta_d$ vanishes as $\nu\to 0$ \eqref{eq:DefEtaD}, one obtains: { } where $D_2$ is given by \eqref{eq:RelD2VelVariance}.
 Also, as claimed above, the regularization parameter $L$ appearing in the expression of the longitudinal PSD \eqref{eq:ModelPSD1dLong} can be interpreted as the correlation length scale of the longitudinal component.
 More precisely, $L$ can be related to the so-called integral length scale $L_{\text{ {int}}}$, i.e. the integral of the correlation function, as follows:

 Concerning the average dissipation $\varepsilon_\nu$, by making use of the isotropy condition, we have

 Taking into account the expressions of $D_2$ \eqref{eq:RelD2VelVariance} and $\eta_d$ \eqref{eq:DefEtaD}, we then obtain